 It makes cleaning tile floors effortless.
 You can use it alongside disinfectant and other tile floor cleaners to sanitize the floor.
 I sometimes use a homemade floor cleaning solution for tiled floors, using bicarbonate of soda, vinegar, and water with a dash of essential oil.

 I have both the dry dusting mop head and the microfiber wet heads.
 I dry mop or vacuum first, then go over with the wet head.

 Because you can wring the mop head out before fixing it to the mop, the floor doesn’t end up soaking wet, and it dries very quickly to limit streaking.

 The mop head picks up stray dust and hair, so any missed bits are caught up and not trailed around the floor.
 It’s light and makes bathroom cleaning easy.

-You can use a dry microfiber mop head to completely dry the floor to eliminate any streaks.
+You can use a dry microfiber mop head to dry the floor to eliminate streaks.
 It’s the best mop for glossy floor tiles.

 You can buy a dry dusting mop head to remove pet hair in between mopping.

-Because it has a telescopic handle, it makes it very easy to store away.
+Because it has a telescopic handle, making it very easy to store away.